MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/quickstart.md

 >
 > It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles.
-If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).
+If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 To enable the offering which entitles you to a dedicated compute and storage cluster, you must provide an account ID to administer databases in one of the following two formats: